3-4 oct. 2024 Villetaneuse (France)

 This presentation will be entirely self-contained and will not require any prior specialized knowledge.
 The results presented are part of joint work with Alejandro Rosales-Ortiz.

-Meltem ÜnelA view on height coupled trees
+Meltem ÜnelA view on height coupled trees (slides)

 We shall first give an overview of the existing results for the model of planar rooted random trees whose distribution is even for fixed height h and size N and whose height dependence is power-like h(T)α and is of exponential form exp(-μ h).
 We shall then focus on the case one-sided trees, rooted planar trees whose maximal path is the leftmost (or the rightmost) one, in the existence of exponential weights.
 Defining the total weight for such trees of fixed size to be ZN(μ), we determine its asymptotic behavior for large N, for arbitrary real values of μ.
 Based on this we evaluate the local limit of the corresponding probability measures and find a transition at μ= - log 2 from a single spine phase to a multi-spine phase, meaning that the limit in the uniform case μ=0 is multi-spine.
 These results are obtained in a series of papers in collaboration with Bergfinnur Durhuus.